ideas-productivity/ideas-productivity.github.io/_events/hpcbp018-ondemandlearning.md

 #
 webinar-id: 18
 date: 2018-05-09T13:00-0400
-title: "On-demand Learning for Better Scientific Software: How to Use Resources & Technology to Optimize your Productivity"
+title: "On-demand Learning for Better Scientific Software: How to Use Resources &amp; Technology to Optimize your Productivity"
 presenter-ids: [raybourn-elaine]
 artifacts:
   - label: Recording